Key takeaways

 • Depleted home equity: With a cash-out refinance, you’re borrowing against your home equity, turning the amount you own into an amount you owe.
 You’ve diminished your outright ownership stake, in other words.

-• Closing means paying: You’ll need to pay closing costs when you refinance like you did with your original mortgage loan.
-Though usually less than the first time ‘round, these costs can add up to around 2 to 3 percent of the loan amount.
+• Closing means paying: When you refinance, you’ll need to pay closing costs, just like you did with your original mortgage loan.
+Though usually less than the first time around, these costs can add up to around 2 to 3 percent of the loan amount.

 Important considerations when cash-out refinancing for home improvements

-• You’re going to pay closing costs: According to Freddie Mac, the average costs for a refinance are around $5,000, but this tab can vary widely depending on the value of the loan, the local taxes and the fee structure of your lender.
+• You’re going to pay closing costs: The average costs for a refinance are around $5,000, according to Freddie Mac, but this tab can vary widely depending on the loan’s value, the local taxes and your lender’s fee structure.
 Additionally, if you pay money to buy down the rate, that will increase your upfront expenses.
-The more you have to pay – which usually just comes out of the cash portion of the proceeds – the less you have to work with for your home improvement project.
+The more you have to pay — which usually just comes out of the cash portion of the proceeds – the less you have to work with for your home improvement project.

 • You’re going to have a new loan with a new rate: You’re replacing your initial mortgage with a brand new loan, so there are important calculations to consider.
 Plus, you’re increasing the amount of money you owe, so you need to make sure that you are comfortable with your new monthly payments.